Defining SSL filter policies

 - A blacklist category (sslproxy_blacklist) containing URLs that you deem malicious and which you are unable to find in the predefined categories.
 Apply the action Block without decrypting to this new category.

-Create your new categories through the menu Objects > Web objects > URL tab > Add a customized category.
+Create your new categories through the Configuration > Objects > Web objects module, URL tab > Add a customized category button.
 For more information, refer to the Administration and configuration guide.